softwaresaved/recipy-test/Deployment.md

 ## Introduction

 This report reviews recipy, a provenance framework for Python.
 This report summarises experiences of, and makes recommendations relating to, deploying and using recipy.
-It was written as a side-effect of familiarising myself with recipy.
+It was written as a side-effect of familiarising myself with recipy and identifying possible issues with respect to developing an automated test framework for recipy.

 The review used the following resources: